scikit-image/scikit-image/INSTALL.rst

 may different than the one you expect.
 This should not stop you from getting started with your project.
-We simply suggest you check the installed version of ``scikit-image`` with the code snippet included at the top of this guide so that you can refer to the appropriate documentation.
+We simply suggest you check the installed version of ``scikit-image`` with the code snippet included at the top of this guide so that you can refer to the appropriate documentation version.

 pip based installation